Vice-2018

 Thanks to a brilliant performance by Bening and an emotional story that in large part succeeds, Film Stars Don’t Die in Liverpool (2017) is a win.

-Not recognized during awards season as originally anticipated, this could have been due to the overly complex timeline and thus the limiting feeling the film produced.
-The production and writing are very good, but lack greatness.
+The film was not recognized during awards season as initially anticipated.
+This could have been due to the overly complex timeline, which produced a limiting feeling.
+The production and writing are excellent but lack greatness.

 Green Book-2018